Martin Bernburg: FC Copenhagen

-Born in Amager, Copenhagen, he was the top scorer some seasons in a row for F.C.
+Born in Amager, Copenhagen, he was the consecutive top scorer for several seasons of F.C.
 Copenhagens youth team; he played alongside the likes of other Copenhagen talents William Kvist, Lasse Quist, Jeppe Brandrup, Thomas Villadsen, Morten Bertolt, and Nicklas Svendsen signed senior contracts and was subsequently moved to the first team squad.
 All being considered great talents, and all being parts of the national youth teams, only William Kvist managed to become a regular.

 Appearing only seven times for F.C.
 Copenhagen with his league debut coming on 13 August 2006 in a game where he played the first 54 minutes of the Superliga match against Odense BK at Parken Stadium.
 He only played because Marcus Allbäck had a small injury.

 In FC Copenhagen, the road to first team football was long behind the likes of Marcus Allbäck, Fredrik Berglund and Alvaro Santos.
 As a consequence of this, he transferred to FC Nordsjælland where he instantly became a success.